gregfelice/emacs-dx/emacs-dx.md

 ## Opportunity: Improve the Emacs Developer Experience

 **Developers have jobs to do.
-Many developers want to use Emacs to get them done, but rule it out or give up on it because of a frustrating and time consuming configuration experience.
+Many developers want to use Emacs to get them done, but quickly give up on it because of a frustrating and time consuming configuration experience.
 The root problems driving these frustrations are solvable.
-This document describes how address them so that developers can use Emacs to its fullest potential and get their jobs done.**
+This document describes how to help developers quickly get productive on Emacs in their professional roles.
+We believe we can increase the number of developers who try Emacs, get value quickly enough to use it more, and promote its virtues to friends.**

 **For software developers**
 - That have deadlines and priorities, and often make their living coding